 The year in review

-Pursuant to the Sixth State Reform, the regions of Flanders, Wallonia and Brussels have been responsible for corporate immigration matters as of 1 July 2014, with the exception of residence status, which remains a federal issue.20 Although the legal and practical implications of the Reform are still being worked out,21 pending transposition of the ICT Directive, there has been a widening departure from the previous corporate immigration policy, which was applicable (and experienced during many years) until 31 December 2018, and further developments are expected in the short term.
+Pursuant to the Sixth State Reform, the regions of Flanders, Wallonia and Brussels have been responsible for corporate immigration matters as of 1 July 2014, with the exception of residence status, which remains a federal issue.21 There has been a widening departure from the previous corporate immigration policy, which was applicable (and experienced during many years) until 31 December 2018, and further developments are expected in the short term.
 Indeed, the regional authorities are tailoring certain aspects to meet their requirements22 with the understanding that important aspects of the statutory immigration framework and policies remain in the hands of the federal government or require cooperation between the various levels.

 For instance, in that regard and with a view to implementing the Single Permit Directive, the various Belgian entities with jurisdiction over corporate immigration matters (i.e., the federal government, the regions and the German-speaking community) concluded on 2 February 2018 a cooperation agreement to coordinate the policies on work and residence permits for third-party nationals applying to work and stay in Belgium for more than 90 days.
 The agreement is complemented by federal and regional legislation, clarifying the applicable rules.
 Although primarily aimed at overhauling processing aspects (as opposed to other requirements), this is a major change for all stakeholders involved in corporate immigration in Belgium.
 Indeed, it allows the regions to reflect on their corporate immigration policies, resulting in certain material changes.
 In this regard, the regional corporate immigration policies are complementary rather than contrasting.
 In most cases, a work permit obtained legitimately in a given region allows its holder to work legitimately in the other regions.
 In other words, there are now more corporate immigration options for all stakeholders, which should increase Belgium's attractiveness as a business hub in the EU.